 4. Gotta have the toys.

 As stated earlier, Lake Powell is a boating trip, so to really enjoy it to its fullest, you gotta have a boat.
 We’ve also found that jet skis are a must.
 If you don’t own them, rent them.
 It may feel painful to fork over the extra dough for jet ski rentals, but once you’re out flying through the water, exploring caves and slot canyons, you’ll be 100% glad you did it!
 The great thing about having jet skis was that the older kids had a blast on them.
 Also, it enables you to take a break from the group and go exploring.
+It is the only way to experience that much water in a short amount of time.

 Water toys are a must on Lake Powell as well.
 This trip, we discovered the AirUps Water Launcher which catapulted water fun to a whole new level.
 Seriously, catapulted.
 Look at this thing!!